-UCODE is a parameter estimation model for watershed storage, transport and flow field parameters, among others.
+UCODE is a parameter estimation model that can be applied to watershed storage, transport and flow field parameters, among others.
 The model also includes uncertainty estimation.

 Urban Simulation (UrbanSim) is a land use model to capture interactions among urban, environmental, transportation and economic systems.